J-The-Fox/FRC-Team-5098/README.md

 **Code**
 - If you're adding code, please make it well documented.
 We all would like to know what it is doing without digging around
 - If you would like to add another WPILib project, make sure to ask before hand.
-We don't want too many projects in here as this is more of an example repo
 - Stick to Java and Python if possible but if you would like to use C++, make it well documented as our team uses Java primarily.
 (Would need to go in its own WPILib project)
 - Add any examples you would like, can be related to the WPILib API or not.
 Any examples will help further the understanding of others